Creek War: Course of the war

 The Red Sticks subsequently attacked other forts in the area, including Fort Sinquefield.
-Panic spread among settlers throughout the Southwestern frontier, and they demanded U.S. government intervention.
+Panic spread among settlers throughout the southwestern frontier, and they demanded U.S. government intervention.
 Federal forces were busy fighting the British and Northern Woodland tribes, led by the Shawnee chief Tecumseh in the Northwest.
 Affected states called up militias to deal with the threat.

-After the Battle of Burnt Corn, U.S. Secretary of War John Armstrong notified General Thomas Pinckney, Commander of the 6th Military District, that the U.S. was prepared to take action against the Creek Confederacy.
+After the Battle of Burnt Corn, U.S. Secretary of War John Armstrong notified General Thomas Pinckney, commander of the 6th Military District, that the U.S. was prepared to take action against the Creek Confederacy.
 Furthermore, if Spain were found to be supporting the Creeks, an assault on Pensacola would ensue.

-Brigadier General Ferdinand Claiborne, a militia commander in the Mississippi Territory, was concerned about the weakness of his sector on the western border of the Creek territory, and advocated preemptive strikes.
-But Major General Thomas Flourney, commander of 7th Military District, refused his requests.
+Brigadier General Ferdinand Claiborne, a militia commander in the Mississippi Territory, was concerned about the weakness of his sector on the western border of the Creek territory and advocated pre-emptive strikes, but Major General Thomas Flourney, commander of 7th Military District, refused his requests.
 He intended to carry out a defensive American strategy.
 Meanwhile, settlers in that region sought refuge in blockhouses.

 The Tennessee legislature authorized Governor Willie Blount to raise 5,000 militia for a three-month tour of duty.
 Blount called out a force of 2,500 West Tennessee men under Colonel Andrew Jackson to "repel an approaching invasion ... and to afford aid and relief to ...
 Mississippi Territory".
 He also summoned a force of 2,500 from East Tennessee under Major General John Alexander Cocke.
 Jackson and Cocke were not ready to move until early October.

 In addition to the state actions, U.S. Indian agent Hawkins organized the friendly Lower Creek under Major William McIntosh, an Indian chief, to aid the Georgia and Tennessee militias in actions against the Red Sticks.
 At the request of Chief Federal Agent Return J. Meigs (called "White Eagle" by the Indians for the color of his hair), the Cherokee Nation voted to join the Americans in their fight against the Red Sticks.
-Under the command of Chief Major Ridge, 200 Cherokee fought with the Tennessee Militia under Colonel Andrew Jackson.
+Under the command of Chief Major Ridge, 200 Cherokee fought with the Tennessee militia under Colonel Andrew Jackson.